Frequently Asked Questions (FAQs)

 Visiting & Volunteering

-Volunteer work is sometimes available with our partner organizations in Indonesia but would not include contact with the orangutans.
-Please know that any facility that allows visitors or volunteers to hold or have any close contact with the orangutans is not following IUCN guidelines.
-It definitely is not in the best interest of the orangutans.
-Our desire to help orangutans and do what is truly best for them must outweigh our desire to cuddle them.
-That is actually very detrimental to their rehabilitation.
+Volunteer opportunities in Indonesia are available with our partner organizations, the Borneo Orangutan Survival Foundation and The Great Projects.
+Please note, these do not include contact with orangutans.
+Any facility that allows visitors or volunteers to have any close contact with the orangutans is not following IUCN guidelines as this is detrimental to their rehabilitation.
 Ethical volunteer work may include helping to build enclosures or creating enrichment for the orangutans.
-It can be very rewarding.

 Working With Orangutans